webqit/webqit-community.docs/webflo/README.md

 > Ensure that you are at your project root `/webflo-app` in the terminal to run this and subsequent Webflo commands.

 > Now, if all you're creating is a static site, your work ends in this directory!

-Static file serving is covered in [this tutorial](learn/static-files).
+Webflo serves static files by simply mapping URL paths to filesystem paths.
+For example, the request URL `/` would match the file `/public/index.html`, and the request URL `/products` would match the file `/public/products/index.html`, and so on.
+(URLs with filenames, like `/assets/main.css`, would also work the same; i.e, match the file `/public/assets/main.css`.)

 #### The `/server` Directory
 If you intend to have JavaScript files that handle dynamic routing on the server, place them in this directory.